-Personal Injury from a Dog Attack
+Personal Injury From A Dog Attack In Las Cruces, NM

 A dog attack can result in minor or serious injuries.
 In any case, a dog bite victim can suffer emotional injuries such as: